Toofan Singh: Various actions

+In a meeting with top KLF leaders in Sri Hargobindpur Toofan Singh issued a statement where he took responsibility for an explosion at a liquor store in Batala.
+15 people were killed, 50 were injured, 4 shops were blown up, and 1 van was blown up in the explosion.

 Death

-On 8 April 1990, Singh was killed in a village near Hargobindpur, after police and BSF surrounded his home.
+On 8 April 1990, Singh was killed in a village near Hargobindpur.
+His associate, Bakshish Singh, was also killed in the encounter.
 According to police records, he was allegedly involved in 150 killings.
+According to police the encounter began at 7 AM when police had signaled a tractor to stop which responded with opening fire and hurling grenades.
+The militants continued fleeing and firing for 2 hours and were eventually surrounded and killed.
 Director General of Police K. P. S. Gill dubbed it as the biggest accomplishment of police the whole year.
 At the time Toofan Singh had a reward of 100,000 rupees on his head.

-Police refused to return Toofan’s dead body.
-Because of this 20,000 people surrounded Hargobindpur police headquarters demanding the body be handed over.
-The police complied.

-On the day of his cremation it is estimated that almost 400,000 people were gathered to pay him the last tribute.
-Darshan Lal Chopra, head of BJP in Hargobindpur, attended the cremation and praised Toofan who he said, "died fighting against an oppressive government."